 Our intention is to combine certain of our product candidates with therapies that are broadly used by clinicians and considered highly effective.
 As new therapies are developed, we will need to assess these therapies to determine whether to conduct clinical trials of our product candidates in combination with them to demonstrate safety and efficacy of the combination.
-If we determine that it is appropriate to conduct additional clinical trials of our product candidates in combination with these new therapies, the development of our product candidates will be delayed and our costs will be increased.
+If we determine that it is appropriate to conduct additional clinical trials of our product candidates in combination of our product candidates will be delayed and our costs will be increased.
 If these clinical trials generate safety concerns or lack of efficacy, our business would be adversely affected.